misscbrown/Note-Taker/README.md

 Once the + icon is showing, a user is able to add a new note to the application and save the note to the list of existing notes.

+The application is created using Javascript, HTML and CSS.
+Node Express has been used.

 The application is deployed using Heroku: https://note-taker-0103.herokuapp.com/